 The Application Process for the CPA Exam

 International students have an extra hurdle in the CPA exam application process, but other than that the process is the same.
-If you are planning on taking the CPA internationally, you must have your educational credentials evaluated.
+If you are planning on taking the CPA internationally, you are required to provide your credentials so they can be evaluated for the test’s education requirements.

 If you didn’t go to school in the US, there needs to be an evaluation of your credits to make sure that you match the educational standard set by the National Association of State Boards of Accountancy (NASBA).
 This step should be completed before you start the application process since it can take up to 6 or 8 weeks for your international education to be approved.
 Check here for evaluation services from NASBA.

 The remainder of the application process is basically the same for both U.S. and international CPA candidates.
 You begin by selecting the U.S. jurisdiction to which you will apply and then you must contact the Board of Accountancy in your chosen jurisdiction to gather the proper application materials.
 Lastly, you will fill out the application, submit it, and then pay the fees.

-Once your education has been deemed qualified, you will receive your Notice to Schedule which will let you register for your CPA exam at a Prometric center.
-You can see more details for this process in my CPA application process post.
+Once your education has been deemed qualified, you will receive your Notice to Schedule which will let you register for your CPA exam at a Prometric testing center.
+You can see more details for this process, including application fees and exam fees, in my CPA application process post.

 You should also look into which test prep you will be using.
 It’s very important you start that sooner than later, so check out the best review courses!